r4victor/tenthousandmeters/content/blog/python_bts_11.md

 import m
 ```

 What do you think it does?
-Intuitively, it tells Python to import a module named `"m"` and assign the module to the variable `m`.
-The problem with this explanation is that it doesn't differentiate between a module and a module object.
-What the statement `import m` actually does is tell Python to find a module named `"m"`, create a module object for that module, and assign the module object to the variable `m`.
+You may say that it imports a module named `"m"` and assigns the module to the variable `m`.
+And you'll be right.
+But what is a module exactly?
+What gets assigned to the variable?
+In order to answer these questions, we need to give a bit more precise explanation: the statement `import m` searches for a module named `"m"`, creates a module object for that module, and assigns the module object to the variable.
+See how we differentiated between a module and a module object.
+We can now discuss what they are.

 A **module** is anything that Python considers a module and knows how to create a module object for.
-This includes things like Python files, directories and built-in modules written in C. We'll discuss the full list a bit later.
+This includes things like Python files, directories and built-in modules written in C. We'll look at the full list in the next section.

-The primary reason to import any module is to get an access to the functions, classes, constants and other names that the module defines.
+The reason why we import any module is because we want to get an access to functions, classes, constants and other names that the module defines.
 These names must be stored somewhere, and this is what module objects are for.
 A **module object** is a Python object that acts as a namespace for the module's names.
 The names are stored in the module object's dictionary (available as `m.__dict__`), so we can access them as attributes.

 If you wonder how module objects are implemented, here's the definition from [`Objects/moduleobject.c`](https://github.com/python/cpython/blob/3.9/Objects/moduleobject.c):